I certainly can't remember the time on that early morning the

 place during significant events of the 20th century.

 Warm seats for rent while watching New Years Eve.

 Broadway Walking Tours is a 90-minute tour through the theater

 district led by aspiring NYC actors and directors; tours depart

 from The Actor's Chapel, 239 W. 49th St. 212-768-1560.

-Glass building is a station entrance for MTA Long Island Rail
+Glass building is station for MTA Long Island Rail Road.

 Next was Madison Square Garden.

 Madison Square Garden that sits over Amtrak tracks and is the

 U. S. Post Office across street from Madison Square Garden and